Giabbi/ctf-writeups-THM/Crypto-Failures/solution.md

 ### Exploring the Application
 It seems like TryHackMe is really into their crypto recently, well then let's jump in amici miei!

-The first thing, as always, is to visit the IP address from our browser to gather a sense of wha the application is like.
-Unlike the last cryptography challenge we went over, this time the website seems to be much more "bare-bone":
+The first thing, as always, is to visit the IP address from our browser to gather a sense of what the application is like.
+Unlike the last cryptography challenge we went over, this time the website seems to be much more "bare-bones":

 ![index rendered](images/index.png)